Best Online Psychology Programs in Massachusetts (2026)

 Accreditation RequiredInstitutional + Regional

 Earning an online psychology degree in Massachusetts offers a flexible path to a high-demand career.
-Massachusetts offers competitive entry-level wages, though median salaries are currently 1.9% below the national trend.
+Massachusetts offers competitive wages for psychology professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 Whether you’re looking for an affordable in-state option or a top-ranked national program, Massachusetts students have access to a variety of accredited online choices that balance quality and cost.

 The following schools offer accredited online psychology programs and are ranked based on affordability, graduation rates, and student outcomes in Massachusetts.